in collaboration with

 two centuries of Germans and Jews living side by side

 in the village of Freudental, near Stuttgart.
-A personal journey into the history of a family that survived the Holocaust interrogates whether today being both German and Jewish means belonging nowhere.
+A personal journey into the history of a family, which survived and did not survive the Holocaust, interrogates whether today being both German and Jewish means belonging nowhere.

 The film uses footage shot in many locations in Germany,

 in Auschwitz, and in Toronto.
 It also includes archival